 5. Desert (Manmade)

-Deserts are characterized by their high temperatures, low humidity, and harsh conditions – but sometimes, deserts are not a natural occurrence.
+Deserts are characterized by high temperatures, low humidity, and harsh conditions, but sometimes, they are not natural occurrences.
 Manmade deserts aren’t a natural biome but an ecological disaster.

-The phenomenon is called desertification and sees the lush green of an area stripped over a long period of time.
-Eventually and subject to more physical abuse, the area eventually becomes an unnatural desert.
+The phenomenon is called desertification, and it involves stripping an area of its lush green over a long period of time.
+Eventually, and subject to more physical abuse, the area becomes an unnatural desert.

 The Sahara is one example of an area that wasn’t always known as a desert but became one thanks to human interference.
-Worldwide projects are in place to prevent desertification, and to reverse the damage in areas where desertification has already done its damage.
+Worldwide projects are in place to prevent desertification and reverse the damage in areas where it has already done its damage.

 See Related: Best Composting Books You Need to Know